krosaen/ml-study/learning-log.md

 <img src="ll-files/nba-scatter.png" width=864>

+And now back to the python ML book for the rest of the day.

 ## Wed 3/23

 To solidify the two variable analysis concepts from earlier in the week, spent some time looking at Q->Q comparison of player stats from the 2014-2015 NBA season (spent some time Monday getting the data set).